rust-lang/rfcs/text/0000-const-default.md

 }
 ```

-The RFC argues that an alternative to the `const` requirement is to allow the
+That RFC argues that an alternative to the `const` requirement is to allow the
 use of `Default::default()`  instead of just `const` expressions.
 However,
 since `Default` may incur non-trival runtime costs which are un-predictable,
 this is not the main recommendation of the RFC.
 As `<T as ConstDefault>::DEFAULT`